Sapa at a glance

 THE BEST TIME TO TRAVEL TO SAPA

 You can go to Sapa at any time of the year, but the most suitable time to go to Sapa is from March to May or from September to November.
 During these times, the Sapa weather is good to visit, relatively mild, sunny in the day time, and cold at night.

 From March to May: the blooming flowers season

 Thousands of flowers bloom all over the hillsides, halfway up the slopes, valleys, mountain slopes, or roads on the town.
 All blends together to create the most beautiful, colorful picture you can see when traveling to Sapa.

 From September to November: the rice season

 At this time, the rice begins to ripen, the scenery of Sapa turns to the brilliant golden color of the rice, embracing the northwestern mountains, which is from September to October.
 From October to December, the weather may have turned cold and foggy, which is also the season of water in Sapa.

 Besides these two wonderful times, visitors can also consider going to Sapa in December when Sapa is very cold, especially at night, and sometimes it snows.
 At this time, many young couples want to enjoy the romance of the snowy scenery, watch the peach blossom trees in the breeze, as well as the sunrise in the high valley in the early morning.
 It will be an experience that is hard to find anywhere else in Vietnam.

 How to get to Sapa

-As one of the best destinations in Vietnam, traveling to Sapa is extremely easy and has many different options, such as cars, limousine, trains.
+As one of the best destinations in Vietnam, traveling to Sapa is extremely easy and has many different options, such as cars, limousines, and trains.
 We will guide you on how to go from Hanoi to Sapa in detail.

 FROM HANOI TO SAPA